polterguy/cronos/README.md

 # Cronos, algebraic date range operations

-Imagine you have 2 employees; Alice and Bob, and you want to schedule a meeting between yourself, Alice, and Bob.
-This creates a problem, which is to figure out what time both you, Alice and Bob are available.
+Imagine you have 2 employees; Alice and Bob, and you want to schedule a meeting between Alice, and Bob.
+This creates a problem, which is to figure out what time both Alice and Bob are available.
 To answer this question with Cronos is quite simple.
-Simply create a union of the times you are busy, Alice is busy, and Bob is busy.
-Then inverse this date range, and you're left with all possible date ranges when all 3 of you are available for a meeting.
+Simply create a union of the times Alice is busy, and Bob is busy.
+Then inverse this date range, and you're left with all possible date ranges when both Alice and Bob are available for a meeting.
+Cronos allows you to easily answer questions such as these, with an extremely tight syntax.
 Cronos supports the following date range operations.

 * Union - OR
 * Intersections - AND